Sanjiv-Madhavan/Python---Market-Analysis/README.md

 - The dataset is stored inside the `nifty_csvs` folder

-- The `main_csv_tickers_joined.csv` contains the Ticker name and the adjusted closes
+- The `main_csv_tickers_joined.csv` contains the Ticker name and the adjusted close values